It’s not unusual for the question to be asked in a job interview…

 Think through what’s true for you.
 What are your objectives, and how does the position you are interviewing for fit them?
 Ask several questions throughout the interview to determine how well the company and the position fits.
 Then give an answer that reflects your situation.

-It’s a common question to be asked, so be sure to prepare your answer in advance!
+“Where do you see yourself in 5 years?” is a common question to be asked, so be sure to prepare your answer in advance!